Mixup-based Deep Metric Learning Approaches for Incomplete Supervision: Experiments and Discussion

 \subsection{Complete Supervision Scenarios}

-This section compares NNGK, initially suggested for complete supervision scenarios, against \textit{MbDML} 3, for it achieved the best average results in the previous experiment compared to \textit{MbDML} 1 and 2.
+This section compares NNGK, initially suggested for complete supervision scenarios, against the three proposed approaches (\textit{MbDML} 1, \textit{MbDML} 2, and \textit{MbDML} 3).
 Table~\ref{tab:our-NNGK} presents the classification results for the three datasets (Flowers102, Cars196, and LeafsnapField) used in the NNGK original paper~\cite{NNGK_ICIPP2018}.
-The proposed approach achieved more accurate results than NNGK for all datasets, with relative gains between $2.71\%$ and $6.49\%$.
+All \textit{MbDML} approaches achieved more accurate results than NNGK for all datasets, with relative gains between $3.13\%$ and $6.91\%$.
 Furthermore, this fact shows that the combination of NNGK and Mixup methods can be a promising solution, increasing accuracy in image classification tasks.